What is AIHA?

-Coombs' test.
-Your doctor will do this test to see if your body is making antibodies against red blood cells.
+- Coombs' test.
+The doctor will do this test to see if your body is making antibodies against red blood cells.

-Peripheral smear.
-Your doctor will look at your red blood cells under a microscope to see if they are shaped normally.
+- Peripheral smear.
+Your doctor will check your red blood cells under a microscope for signs of blood cell destruction.

 If you have a disease like lupus that’s causing your anemia, your doctor will treat it first.
 If a medication is the cause, you'll likely have to stop taking that medicine.
-If your AIHA is mild, you may not need any treatment at all.
+If your AIHA is mild, you may not need treatment.

-Doctors can also prescribe steroids, such as hydrocortisone or prednisone, to stop your immune system from attacking your red blood cells.
-And other medicines, such as azathioprine (Imuran) or cyclophosphamide (Cytoxan) can be used to calm the immune system.
+Doctors usually first prescribe steroids, such as hydrocortisone or prednisone, to stop your immune system from attacking your red blood cells.
+A medicine called rituximab may make steroids work even better.

 If you don’t improve, you may need surgery to remove your spleen.
 That’s where much of the destruction of red blood cells takes place.